Supramolecular Science Laboratory

 We are performing new interdisciplinary researches in chemistry and biology.
 In living organisms, a variety of biomolecules such as proteins, DNA, and sugars form unique supramolecular assemblies to maintain biofunctions.
 Based on chemical knowledge of the functions and structures of these bio-supramolecules at the molecular level, our laboratory focuses on elucidation of the function mechanisms and design/applications of bio-supramolecules using various spectroscopic analysis methods, protein engineering techniques, and organic syntheses.

-We develop new protein supramolecules and polymers for functional biomaterials based on a new concept in which a protein molecule is used as a structural unit.
-(Fig.1)
+We construct new protein supramolecules and polymers like puzzles, based on a new concept in which a building block protein is used as a structural unit (Fig.1).

-We design artificial proteins with multi-active sites exhibiting antibacterial activity and ligand binding properties.
-(Fig. 2) These proteins are attracting attention in the biotechnology and pharmaceutical science fields.
+We design and make artificial proteins with multi-active sites exhibiting antibacterial activity and ligand binding properties (Fig. 2).
+These proteins are attracting attention in the biotechnology and pharmaceutical science fields.

 To understand the chemistry of life, we investigate enzymatic reactions using spectroscopic methods.
 For example, we elucidate the H2 production and decomposition mechanisms of a metalloenzyme, hydrogenase.